UAE-made MBZ-SAT to blast off in January 2025 from California

 The Arab world's most advanced Earth-imaging satellite, MBZ-SAT — the second satellite developed entirely by an Emirati team — is set to be launched into space in January 2025, according to senior officials at the Mohammed Bin Rashid Space Centre (MBRSC).

-During this time, the Federal Aviation Administration (FAA) conducted an investigation into the problems, as the rocket had experienced multiple setbacks last year.
+An Emirati team of seven members are now on-site in the US, while a team in Dubai "working around the clock to ensure everything is ready for the launch", Salem Humaid Al Marri, director-general of the MBRSC, said at a Press conference on Thursday.

-During a press conference on Thursday, Salem Humaid Al Marri, director-general of the MBRSC said: “We are fully prepared for the satellite launch in January of this year on a Falcon 9 rocket.
-We have a team on site (of seven members) in the US and a team here at Mission Control in Dubai working around the clock to ensure everything is ready for the launch.”
+“We are fully prepared for the satellite launch in January of this year on a Falcon 9 rocket."

-The MBZ-SAT satellite, that’s named after the UAE President marks a new era in Earth observation, offering unprecedented monitoring capabilities with exceptional accuracy across various natural and human-made targets.
-It is three times more powerful than KhalifaSat, an Emirati-built satellite operating Earth since 2018.
+The MBZ-SAT satellite, named after President Sheikh Mohamed, marks a new era in Earth observation, offering unprecedented monitoring capabilities with exceptional accuracy across various natural and human-made targets.
+It is three times more powerful than KhalifaSat, an Emirati-built satellite that has been orbiting Earth since 2018.

-MBZ-SAT is driven by advanced AI technology, simplifying the collection, processing, and analysis of raw data, enhancing the speed of insights and optimizing space image management.
+MBZ-SAT is driven by advanced AI technology, simplifying the collection, processing, and analysis of raw data, enhancing the speed of insights and optimising space image management.

-The UAE currently owns 19 orbital satellites — and MBZ-Sat will be the region’s most advanced high-accuracy, high-resolution imaging satellite.
-It features a fully automated image scheduling and processing system, enabling it to generate 10 times more images than the space center currently produces.
+The UAE currently owns 19 orbital satellites — and MBZ-Sat will be the region’s most advanced high-accuracy, high-resolution imaging orbiter.
+It features a fully automated image scheduling and processing system, enabling it to generate 10 times more images than what the space centre currently produces.

-Once in orbit, MBZ-Sat will monitor environmental conditions, assess water quality, support the development of agriculture, provide map preparation and analysis, and assistant in disaster management efforts.
+Once in orbit, MBZ-SAT will monitor environmental conditions, assess water quality, support the development of agriculture, provide map preparation and analysis, and assist in disaster management efforts.

-After its launch, MBZ-SAT will be operated and monitored from the space mission control room at the Mohammed bin Rashid Space Centre.
+After its launch, MBZ-SAT will be operated and monitored from the space mission control room at the MBRC

-With 90 percent of the satellite built by UAE companies, this initiative strengthens the UAE's position within the space industry, promoting deeper collaborations between the public and private sectors.
+Ninety per cent of the satellite was built by UAE companies, strengthening the UAE's position in the space industry and promoting deeper collaborations between the public and private sectors.

-The space center collaborated with five domestic private firms to create the satellite, including aerospace manufacturer Mubadala-owned Strata, Falcon Group, Edge Group’s EPI, precision-guided systems maker Halcon, and Rockford Xellerix.
+To build the satellite, the space centre worked with five domestic private firms, including the Mubadala-owned aerospace manufacturer Strata, Falcon Group, Edge Group’s EPI, precision-guided systems maker Halcon, and Rockford Xellerix.

-The MBRSC is utilizing SpaceX's rideshare program to launch the MBZ-SAT satellite into space.
+The MBRSC is utilising SpaceX's rideshare programme to launch the MBZ-SAT satellite into space.

-Notably, SpaceX introduced the rideshare program in 2019 as an affordable alternative to traditional, high-cost launch services.
-Since its inception, over 200 satellites have been launched through this program.
+The SpaceX rideshare programme, introduced in 2019, is an affordable alternative to traditional, high-cost launch services.
+Since its inception, more than 200 satellites have been launched through this programme.

 However, when a rocket is grounded, it disrupts aerospace operations, causing delays in missions until the FAA completes its investigation and clears the vehicle for flight.
 This creates a backlog of payloads, which can lead to rescheduled launch windows and potentially miss critical launch times for time-sensitive missions.